Dr. Stella Enyi Okereke-Nwokeji, Founder/President, DSEN Foundation

 Her third mantra, "Live A Purposeful Life Devoted To Serving Others"...DSEN

-To learn more about Nigeria, grab a copy of my book, "The Nigerian History..."
+To learn more about Nigeria, grab a copy of her book, "The Nigerian History..."
 All proceeds from the book help provide meals to indigent families in Nigeria suffering food security during this pandemic.